ValentinBELYN/icmplib/docs/3-sockets.md

 #### Properties only

+- `sock`

+  Return the underlying socket or `None` if the socket is closed.

+  This property should only be used if the feature you want is not yet implemented.
+Some changes made to this socket may cause unexpected behavior or be incompatible with later versions of the library.

+  Prefer to use the other methods and properties defined within this class if possible.

+  - Type: `socket.socket` or `None`

 - `address`

   The IP address from which the socket listens and sends packets.
 Return `None` if the socket listens on all interfaces.